Previous project delivered in 2020

-- We will create weekly TV programmes at our CWTV Community TV Online Channelwith health and social service experts, which we will be translated into Urdu and Bengali.
+- We create weekly TV programmes at our CWTV Community TV Online Channel with health and social service experts.

-- Create arts for mental health activities to engage people at home and meet their cultural needs
+- We create arts for mental health activities to engage people at home and meet their cultural needs

 PODCAST – Story telling and have community voice

-Podcasts are becoming a particularly popular way for people within the South Asian network to gain information and so we will create a regular podcast and broadcast through our WhatsApp network of 1200 amount of people.
+Podcasts are becoming a particularly popular way for people to gain information and so we will create a regular podcast and broadcast through our WhatsApp network of 3,500 people.

-3 weekly podcasts will be produced on discussions, storytelling and experiences with experts in health and social service and service users which will also be translated into Urdu and Bengali.
+Weekly podcasts are produced on discussions, storytelling and experiences with experts in health and social service and service users which also use Urdu and Bengali languages.